CyberGhost vs Private Internet Access 2026: Which VPN Actually Wins?

 | Router | ✅ (manual) | ✅ (manual + DD-WRT) |

-PIA has a slight edge on Linux with its CLI support and wider browser extension coverage (Opera support is a small but nice touch).
-Both support router installation, though PIA has noticeably better documentation for DD-WRT setups.
+PIA has a slight edge on Linux with CLI support and broader browser extension coverage (Opera support is small but nice).
+Both support router installation, though PIA has better documentation for DD-WRT setups.

 Edge: PIA (marginally)